 Through a Reproductive Justice lens, Mississippi was a mixed bag for human rights activists who manage to care about other issues in addition to abortion politics.
-We have to ask why weren’t millions of dollars in resources poured into the state to stop the Voter ID initiative which will disenfranchise thousands of African Americans, immigrants, married women, transgendered people, Native Americans, etc. We have to ask why it took so long for our side to start mobilizing on the ground, only establishing a campaign office less than two months before the election.
-We have to ask why was the name of the black candidate for governor, Johnny Dupree, not on the electronic ballots at some precincts.
+We have to ask why weren’t millions of dollars in resources poured into the state to stop the Voter ID initiative, which will disenfranchise thousands of African Americans, immigrants, married women, transgender people, and Native Americans.
+We have to ask why it took so long for our side to start mobilizing on the ground, only establishing a campaign office less than two months before the election.
+We have to ask why was the name of the Black candidate for governor, Johnny Dupree, not on the electronic ballots at some precincts.
 Mostly, we have to ask why opponents of the Personhood Initiative did not see the link between that and the Voter ID exclusion Initiative that jeopardizes the prospects for women in Mississippi continuing to have access to abortions and contraceptives in the state.

 Because we could have won on both.

 I do not have yet have the data on voting by race so I don’t know if the overwhelmingly Democratic African American electorate made a difference on 26, but I suspect it did.
 If they did vote against the Personhood initiative as they had been urged to do, thanks are owed to them from women around the country for whom Mississippi was our Maginot Line.